1960 F-84 Thunderstreak crash

-On 20 November 1960 a F-84F Thunderstreak of the Royal Netherlands Air Force crashed at 7:50pm into a farm in Lutjelollum between Wjelsryp and Franeker, the Netherlands.
+On 20 November 1960, an F-84F Thunderstreak of the Royal Netherlands Air Force crashed at 7:50pm into a farm in Lutjelollum between Wjelsryp and Franeker, the Netherlands.
 The pilot and the family of six people who lived at the farm were all killed.
 The farm was destroyed and burned down and the livestock was killed.

 It was the worst military airplane incident in the Netherlands since the 1957 Bussum North American F-100 Super Sabre crash.
 It was outside war time, the biggest aircraft tragedy of the province Friesland.

 Flight and crash

 At 7:30pm the F-84F Thunderstreak departed from Eindhoven Airport.
 At 7:48 he was flying above Makkum at a height of around 1000 metres.
 He would have flown in the direction of Emmen and planned to elevate another 300 metres higher.
 At 8:50 the plane crashed into a farm in Lutjelollum between Wjelsryp and Franeker.
 The plane crashed into the ground on the site of the living area of the farm and created a crater of about 25 square meters.